icrto/xML/README.md

 </p>

 <p align="justify">
 However, we argue that interpretability should be taken into account from the start, as a design requirement and a desirable property of the system.
 As such, we propose an <b>in-model approach</b>, i.e. an interpretability method applied during training of the main model.
-The proposed joint architecture, as can be seen below, is composed by and Explainer and a Classifier.
+The proposed joint architecture, as can be seen below, is composed by an Explainer and a Classifier, and is capable of producing visual explanations for classification decisions in an unsupervised way.
 </p>

 <p align="center">